EndeavourSyc/Hi-Compass/README.md

 ### Prerequisites

 **Important Note**: Hi-Compass requires PyTorch (version >= 1.13.1), but does not install it automatically since PyTorch installation methods vary depending on your system, CUDA version, and hardware.
-Please install PyTorch manually following the instructions at [pytorch.org](https://pytorch.org/get-started/locally/) before installing Hi-Compass.
+Please install PyTorch manually following the instructions at [pytorch.org](https://pytorch.org/get-started/locally/) before using Hi-Compass.

 ### Installing via pip (recommended)